dbj-data/dbj-fwk/README.md

 ![bench](./media/bench.png)

-If you do want or not want that seen, at compile time use this switch `DBJ_FWK_DISPLAY_INFO`.
+If you do want or not want that information at the bottom seen, use this command line switch `--fwk-buildenv`.
+On the host app of course, this is just a lib.
 Absence of it will result in no info display.

 ## The Output